Cost of a DUI

 *Once you’ve sobered up and can appear before a judge you will then go through the arraignment process.
 This means you will hear the charges filed against you.
 Most likely, bail will be required.
 Bail is an amount of money the suspect must pay in order to be released from custody.
 This usually occurs after booking and arraignment.
 The suspect offers bail as a promise to appear in court for any further scheduled criminal proceedings which could include any of the following: arraignment, preliminary hearing, pre-trial motions, and the trial.
 If at any time the suspect fails to appear in court – he or she will be subject to immediate arrest, and bail will be forfeited.
 The average cost of bail varies widely.
 This study set the average range at anywhere from $200 to $5000 dollars!

 *A DWI defendant may choose to avail him or herself of a court-appointed attorney or public defender.
-If not, then securing the services of a DWI attorney experienced in DWI law can cost anywhere from $300 to $10,000 dollars!
+If not, then securing the services of an experienced Houston DWI attorney can cost anywhere from $300 to $10,000 dollars!

 *If you think you can use the ‘court facilities’ for free – think again.
 Court costs themselves may run anywhere from $200 to $1500 dollars.